About Milan, Italy - Home | Contact | Sitemap

 Cesare Beccaria (1738 – 1794)

-Beccaria was a literate and a philosopher, a jurist and an economist, y above all one of the most important exponents of the Italian Enlightenment.
+Beccaria was a literate and a philosopher, a jurist and an economist, and above all- one of the most important exponents of the Italian Enlightenment.
 At the plaza which is named after him there is a statue in his honour.
 He was born in Milan into an old noble family.
 He graduated in law and spent his life in Milan were he frequented the "Accademia dei Pugni", environment culturally rich and very fashionable, collaborating also with the famous newspaper "Il Caffé".
-With the help of Pietro Verri, one of the founders of the academia, in 1764 he reached to write and publish in less than a year his famousest work, "On Crimes and Punishments", which is also one of the most significative work of this period of important cultural transformations.
-This book had a great success in the whole Europe, and especially in France, where he began to travel following the invitation from French Intelluctuals.
-But he did not fit in this kind of life and always he returned to Milan, where he spent the rest of his life and where he died in 1794.
-Cesare Beccaria was one of the most important inspirers of the reform movement of continental criminal law, characterized all over Europe for its extreme cruelty and its lack of reason; and he had also an important role in the wide Enlightenment Reform of XVIII century, inspired in the ideals of autonomy, enfranchising and war against oppressors.
+With the help of Pietro Verri, one of the founders of the academia, in 1764 he reached to write and publish in less than a year his most famous work, "On Crimes and Punishments", which is also one of the most significant works of this period of important cultural transformations.
+His book had a great success in the whole Europe, and especially in France, where he began to travel after an invitation by French Intelluctuals.
+But he did not fit in this kind of life and he always returned to Milan, where he spent the rest of his life and where he later died in 1794.
+Cesare Beccaria was one of the most important catalysts and supporters of the reform movement against continental criminal law which was characterized all over Europe for its extreme cruelty and lack of reason; he had also an important role in the widely spread Enlightenment Reform of XVIII century, inspired in the ideals of autonomy, enfranchising and war against oppressors.

 Carlo Porta the famous poet of Milan